 - E. Leave for Union Business--Members of the Union elected to Local Union positions or selected by the Union to do work which takes them from their employment with the Employer shall, at the written request of the Union to the College's Vice Chancellor for Human Resources (or designee), receive leaves of absence without pay or fringe benefits for a period of up to one (1) year but may be renewed upon written request.
 Upon termination of said leave of absence, the employee shall be reinstated to an equivalent position with like status and pay. - F. Jury Duty--Employees who are summoned to report for jury duty shall receive a leave of absence.
-The employee shall be paid by the Employer an amount equal to the difference between the employee's straight time hourly base rate for no more than his regularly scheduled hours and the daily jury duty fee paid by the court (not including travel allowance or reimbursement for expenses) for each day on which she/he reports for or performs jury duty and on which she/he otherwise would have been scheduled to work for the Employer.
+The employee shall be paid by the Employer an amount equal to the difference between the employee's straight time hourly base rate for no more than their regularly scheduled hours and the daily jury duty fee paid by the court (not including travel allowance or reimbursement for expenses) for each day on which the employee reports for or performs jury duty and on which the employee otherwise would have been scheduled to work for the Employer.
 The Employer's obligation to pay an employee for jury duty is limited to the amount of time required to serve.

-In order to receive payment, an employee must give the Employer prior notice that she/he has been summoned for jury duty; she/he must furnish satisfactory evidence that she/he reported for or performed jury duty on the days for which she/he claims such payment; and she/he must furnish satisfactory evidence of the amount of the jury duty fee she/he received.
+In order to receive payment, an employee must give the Employer prior notice that they have been summoned for jury duty; the employee must furnish satisfactory evidence that they reported for or performed jury duty on the days for which the employee claims such payment; and must furnish satisfactory evidence of the amount of the jury duty fee the employee received.